 Control over the collection process

-Secondary data analysts can’t be completely sure that the data was collected according to rigid standards and therefore is valid and representative.
+Secondary data analysts can’t be completely sure that the data was collected according to rigorous standards and therefore is valid and representative.
 They may check the source and try to find out as much about the collection as possible, but there will always be a degree of uncertainty.

 Lacking uniqueness

-Five Metrics for evaluating and analyzing secondary data
+Five metrics for evaluating and analyzing secondary data

 The first step of secondary data analysis is the evaluation of data.
 Although, as mentioned, it’s impossible to have complete quality control over secondary data, researchers can still exercise some control.
 The following criteria are crucial when evaluating secondary data in order to determine their suitability for the analysis at hand.

+- Reliability of the source.
 How trusty is the data source?
 Is it a reputable data provider or an established publisher?
 Researchers should also check to find out as much as possible about the circumstances of data collection.

+- Relevance.
 Not all trustworthy information is relevant data for a particular analysis.
 Researchers must first establish clear analysis goals to determine data relevance and then check what kind of information particular data sources hold.

 The importance of secondary data analysis in business

 For years business heads and data analysts have been lamenting the fact that most data never get to be analyzed.
-For example, a few years ago, it was estimated that only about 0.5% of all data is ever analyzed and utilized.
+For example, a few years ago, it was estimated that only about 32% of all data is ever analyzed and utilized.

 Having this in mind, one can’t help but wonder whether it’s worth spending money on additional data production when so much existing data never gets used.
 Of course, primary research is often necessary, for example, when new qualitative data is required, but it is equally important not to overlook the potential of secondary data.